AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/forbes-global-exercises.md

 How many American companies are on the list?

 ### Question 8
-What are the top 3 sectors in the United States?
+What are the top 3 sectors in the United States by the average rank?

 ### Question 9
 What are the total assets of the energy sector?

 ### Question 10
-Which continent has the most companies?
+Which continent has the highest number of companies?